 please contact the Clerk of Courts for prior permission to take an online course.

-Take on Any Device
+Available to Take on Any Device

 CIBO has been approved as the only accepted parenting class provider in some of the largest court systems in the country including Cook County (Chicago) and Clark County (Las Vegas).
 We are an approved provider in Maricopa County (Phoenix, AZ) as well.
 Today, the parenting course has been accepted in more than two hundred and fifty judicial districts and is approved statewide in Florida, New York, Minnesota, and Nebraska.